LaunchCodeEducation/data-analysis/src/assignments/scrabble-scorer.rst

 ^^^^^^^^^^^^^^^^^

 #.
 Modify the provided ``initial_prompt()`` function to prompt the user to enter a word to score.
 The function should return
-   the text inputed by the user.
+   the text inputted by the user.
 #.
 Use the ``old_scrabble_scorer()`` function provided to score the word provided by the user.
 To do this,
    invoke ``old_scrabble_scorer()`` inside of the final function in the file, ``run_program()``.
    ``old_scrabble_scorer()`` will take the return value of ``initial_prompt()``.